citp/privacy-policy-historical/g/gu/gua/guachunter.com.md

-> *The following text is extracted and transformed from the guachunter.com privacy policy that was archived on 2017-06-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170606181509id_/https%3A//www.chipotle.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the guachunter.com privacy policy that was archived on 2017-09-10.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170910023810id_/https%3A//www.chipotle.com/privacy-policy) for the most accurate reproduction.*

 # Chipotle — Privacy Policy

 ## CHIPOTLE’S PRIVACY POLICY

-###### (LAST UPDATED APRIL 5, 2017)
+###### (LAST UPDATED SEPTEMBER 1, 2017)

 Thank you for visiting Chipotle online.
 This Privacy Policy describes how Chipotle Mexican Grill, Inc. and its subsidiaries and affiliated companies (collectively, "Chipotle", “we” or “our”) collect, use and disclose personal information of visitors to our websites, users of our online services and others to whom we expressly provide that this Privacy Policy will apply.